icostan/blog.costan.ro/content/page/about.md

 comments: false
 ---

-"I work for no one, I trust no one, I am just a soldier of fortune" - Julius Cornelius
+"I work for no one, I trust no one, I am just a soldier of fortune" - Julius C.

-An old fashion "Jack of all trades" kind of guy with 15+ years experience in software development, 10+ years in derivatives trading and 5+ years in crypto land.
+An old fashion "Jack of all trades" kind of a guy with 15+ years experience in software development, 10+ years in derivatives trading and 5+ years in crypto land.

 ### Travel activity